 This Merlot is characterised by the pedigree of its 'terroir', producing an intense, silky yet powerful wine.
-The fruit and the tannins are very expressive and emphasise strength and tension over pure elegance.
+The fruit and the tannins are very expressive and emphasise strength and tension over pure elegance, with a slight hint of licorice.
 What remains uncompromised is the overall freshness of the wine.